 You will need Java - anything greater than Java 6.
 You'll also need Tomcat - anything greater than Tomcat 6.
 You will need Spring STS or Eclipse - if you use Eclipse, you need to have the latest Maven plugin.

-Course Overview [Autogenerated] Hi, everyone.
-My name is Brian Hansen and welcome to my course spring security fundamentals.
-I am the CEO of Complete Programmer and a director of practice development at Software Technology Group.
-Security is a complex topic, and doing it correctly can be challenging.
-In this updated course, we're going to cover authenticating users against l'd app also, how to authenticate them against l'd app and authorize them against the database.
-We're going to customize the's spring security object at details that will be unique to your application and your instance.
-We're going to look at creating a custom registration process for spring security and also how to handle a forgotten password using spring security.
-By the end of this course, you'll know all the fundamentals of spring security and how to implement that inside of your Java application before beginning the course.
-You should be familiar with spring and some spring NBC.
-Some I hope you'll join me on this journey to learn spring security with the Spring Security Fundamentals course at Pluralsight
+Course Overview Hi everyone.
+My name is Bryan Hansen, and welcome to my course, Spring Framework: Authenticating Users with Spring Security.
+I am the CEO of Complete Programmer and the Practice Director at Software Technology Group.
+Security is a complex topic, and doing it correctly can be quite challenging.
+In this updated course, we're going to cover how to authenticate users against LDAP and authorize against a standalone database.
+We're also going to show you how to customize the Spring Security object to add your own unique fields to it and have it more closely match your application's needs.
+We're going to show you how to create a custom registration process for Spring Security and also handle the common problem of a forgotten password inside of Spring Security.
+By the end of this course, you'll know all the fundamentals of Spring Security and how to implement security inside of your Java application.
+Before beginning the course, you should be familiar with Spring and Spring MVC some.
+I hope you'll join me on this journey to learn security with the Spring Framework: Authenticating Users with Spring Security course, at Pluralsight.